 During the voyage home, the ship was caught in a horrendous storm off the coast of Ireland and almost sank.
 Newton prayed to God and the cargo miraculously shifted to fill a hole in the ship’s hull and the vessel drifted to safety.
 Newton took this as a sign from the Almighty and marked it as his conversion to Christianity.
 He did not radically change his ways at once, his total reformation was more gradual.
 "I cannot consider myself to have been a believer in the full sense of the word, until a considerable time afterward,” he later wrote.
 He did begin reading the Bible at this point and began to view his captives with a more sympathetic view.

 In the musical, John abjures slavery immediately after his shipboard epiphany and sails to Barbados to search for and buy the freedom of Thomas.
 After returning to England, Newton and his sweetheart Mary Catlett dramatically confront the Prince of Wales and urge him to abolish the cruel practice.
-In real life, Newton continued to sell his fellow human beings, making three voyages as the captain of two different slave vessels, The Duke of Argyle and the African.
+In real life, Newton continued to sell his fellow human beings, making three voyages as the captain of two different vessels, The Duke of Argyle and the African.
 He suffered a stroke in 1754 and retired, but continued to invest in the business.
 In 1764, he was ordained as an Anglican priest and wrote 280 hymns to accompany his services.
 He wrote the words for “Amazing Grace” in 1772 (In 1835, William Walker put the words to the popular tune “New Britain”)

 It was not until 1788, 34 years after leaving it that he renounced his former slaving profession by publishing a blazing pamphlet called “Thoughts Upon the Slave Trade.”
-The tract described the horrific conditions on slave ships and Newton apologized for making a public statement so many years after participating in the trade: “It will always be a subject of humiliating reflection to me, that I was once an active instrument in a business at which my heart now shudders.”
+The tract described the horrific conditions on the ships and Newton apologized for making a public statement so many years after participating in the trade: “It will always be a subject of humiliating reflection to me, that I was once an active instrument in a business at which my heart now shudders.”
 The pamphlet was so popular it was reprinted several times and sent to every member of Parliament.
 Under the leadership of MP William Wilberforce, the English civil government outlawed slavery in Great Britain in 1807 and Newton lived to see it, dying in December of that year.
 The passage of the Slave Trade Act is depicted in the 2006 film, also called Amazing Grace, starring Albert Finney as Newton and Ioan Gruffud as Wilberforce.